-Four-star event rider Coral Keen provides some helpful advice on how to teach a horse to produce an extended trot without rushing or running off
+Five-star event rider Coral Keen provides some helpful advice on how to teach a horse to do an extended trot without rushing or running off.

 Q: “I’m having difficulty getting my horse to understand how to do an extended trot.
 Collection is easy enough but not extension.
 He has a decent walk and trot — his canter needs work but we’re only trying to do collection and extending in walk and trot at the moment.
 What happens now is when I ask for extended trot my horse runs — he puts his head up and panics a bit so then runs faster.
 He is getting fitter and stronger so I want to keep him going in the right direction but don’t really feel like he is getting the concept.
 When I do manage to stop him panicking, I just get a normal working trot — there is nothing extra about it.
 I’m looking for ideas or exercises to do to improve it.
 I know some horses find it more difficult than others and think he is one of them.
 Any ideas welcomed!”

 Coral Keen answers: Generally, a horse will find it easier to either extend or collect, depending on his conformation and his way of going.
 There are two really useful exercises that I use when I am teaching a horse how to do an extended trot.